The experience of local Citizens Advice gives a unique, fresh insight into the problems faced every day by people living in the UK.

 If you're worried about rising energy costs, struggling to pay your bills, or would like information about support schemes to help lower your energy costs please contact us.

 Keep the Lifeline

-In the lead up to the Spring Budget, we are urging the Government to keep this lifeline in place to support families who need it through the rest of the crisis and our recovery, as well as ensuring we have an adequate social security system for the future.
+In the lead up to the Spring Budget, we urged the Government to keep this lifeline in place to support families who need it through the rest of the crisis and our recovery, as well as ensuring we have an adequate social security system for the future.

-We are urging the Government to make this much-needed £20 per week uplift to Universal Credit and Working Tax Credits permanent, and extend to legacy claimants so that this group, who are mainly disabled, sick and carers, don’t continue to be excluded.
+We also urged the Government to make this much-needed £20 per week uplift to Universal Credit and Working Tax Credits permanent, and extend it to legacy claimants so that this group, who are mainly disabled, sick and carers, don’t continue to be excluded.

 You can follow the #KeepTheLifeline campaign on Twitter.